Your membership has expired

 Best Battery Snow Shovels

-Battery snow shovels, or power snow shovels, are better for surface cleaning.
-They’re also the most affordable snow removal device you can buy (outside of a pure shovel) and offer more flexibility to clear hard-to-reach surfaces.
+Battery snow shovels, or power snow shovels, are best for surface cleaning, not removal of substantial amounts of snow.
+They’re the most budget-friendly snow removal device you can buy (outside of a pure shovel) and offer more flexibility to clear hard-to-reach surfaces.
+CR doesn’t record reliability data for battery snow shovels.

 How CR Tests Battery Snow Blowers

-As much as we try to do here at CR, we can’t control the weather, and we can’t easily lug all these snow blowers to wintry regions that present the perfect testing conditions.
-That’s why we created the next best thing: a custom sawdust-based mixture that matches the consistency of actual snow.
+As much as we try to do here at CR, we can’t control the weather, and we can’t easily lug all these snow blowers across the continental U.S. to test them in locations that have snow early in the fall.
+In order to test snow blowers year-round, we created the next best thing: a custom sawdust-based mixture that matches the consistency of heavy, wet snow.

 Pushing Snow Blowers to the Limit

-Check out what our engineers do to ensure that each machine can handle the worst of what winter has to offer.
+Check out what our engineers do to ensure each machine can handle the worst winter has to offer.

-We also measure each machine’s noise at the ear of the operator and assess how easy each model is to handle and how user-friendly and intuitive the controls are.
+We also measure each machine’s noise at the operator’s ear, assess how easy each model is to handle, and judge how user-friendly and intuitive the controls are.

 Paul Hope